Herding stochastic autonomous agents via local control rules and online global target selection strategies: Introduction

 \section{Introduction}

-Herding has emerged as a relevant problem in multi-robot systems as it has many diverse applications including robotic exploration and rescue operations, surveillance and containment and, more recently, the study of human cooperation and interaction \cite{murphy_Rescue, trautman_crowd}.
-In this type of problem a set of ``active'' agents (the herders) need to be controlled in order to tame the behaviour of a set of ``passive'' agents (the herd) so as to drive them towards and confine them in a desired goal region, or move them around as a flock.
-Notable examples are the herding solutions proposed in \cite{vaughan_experiments_2000,Paranjape_2018, Haque2011,jyh-ming_lien_shepherding_2004,strombom_solving_2014} where a number of different designs and applications have been proposed.
-In most cases, repulsive forces exerted by the herders on the herd are exploited to drive the behaviour of the agents that need to be corralled and, at times, cooperation among the herders (such as attractive forces between them) are used to enhance the herding process.
-An alternative approach, when two agents are considered, is to frame the problem as a pursuit-evasion game, as done for example in \cite{kachroo_dynamic_2001,zuazua2016,deptula_single_2018}, where the case of one passive agent evading from one pursuer is solved by computing off-line the optimal solution of a dynamic programming problem; the case of multi-driver and multi-evader agents being more recently analysed in \cite{ko2019asymptotic}.
+Exploration and rescue, evacuation from dangers, surveillance and crowd control are all examples of \emph{multi-agent herding problems} in which two kinds of agents interact \cite{murphy_Rescue, trautman_crowd}.
+In these problems, a set of ``active'' agents (the herders) need to drive a set of ``passive'' agents (the herd) towards a desired goal region and confine them therein.
+In most cases, repulsive forces exerted by the herders on the herd are exploited to drive the movements of the \target{} agents that need to be corralled and, at times, cooperation among the herders (such as attractive forces between them) are used to enhance the herding performance.
+Notable herding solutions are those proposed in \cite{vaughan_experiments_2000, jyh-ming_lien_shepherding_2004, strombom_solving_2014, Paranjape_2018, licitra2019single} for single herders and in \cite{jyh-ming_lien_shepherding_2005, Hacque2009, wonki_autonomous_2017, pierson_controlling_2018, nalepka_first_2017} for multiple herders.

-From a control theoretic viewpoint, a crucial open problem is the design of control strategies apt to drive the herders so as to effectively influence the behaviour of the targets and achieve the desired goal.
-This task involves solving a number of different problems such as, for example, deciding what agent needs to be targeted by what herder when more than one herding agent is present.
+One of the problems to be addressed in the control design of herder agents is deciding at any given time what \target{} agent a herder should target first when more than one herder is present.
+For the sake of comparison with our approach, we now briefly review the most relevant research from the literature addressing multi-agent herding, where more than one herder is required to collect and drive a group of \target{} agents towards a desired goal region. \paragraph{Related work} One of the earliest solutions to the herding problem was proposed by Lien \textit{et al.} in \cite{jyh-ming_lien_shepherding_2004} and \cite{jyh-ming_lien_shepherding_2005}.
+The trajectories followed by \target{} and herder agents were generated using global rule-based roadmaps -- abstract representations of the walkable paths given as a directed graph \cite{Wilmarth1999}.
+Numerical simulations showed that multiple herders were successful in coping with increasing sizes of the herd.
+Nevertheless, herders' performance worsened as the flocking tendency of \target{} agents decreased.